pingcap/community/README.md

 ## Learning Resources

 Learning resources are collected in the [`learning-resources`](./learning-resources/README.md).
-Here you can find all the resources which helps you learn and contribute TiDB.
-For example, you can learn TiDB architecture though the following blogs:
+Here you can find all the resources which help you learn and contribute to TiDB.
+For example, you can learn the TiDB architecture through the following blog posts:

 * How we build TiDB: [English](https://www.pingcap.com/blog/2016-10-17-how-we-build-tidb/), [Chinese](https://pingcap.com/blog-cn/how-do-we-build-tidb/)
 * TiDB Internal (I) - Data Storage: [English](https://pingcap.com/blog/2017-07-11-tidbinternal1/), [Chinese](https://pingcap.com/blog-cn/tidb-internal-1/)